 Monday to Friday 9am – 6pm

 TERRES DE CAFÉ

 Founded by Christophe Servell, Terres de Café has grown to consist of four coffee boutiques as well as an online store selling a vast range of their purest, highest quality expresso capsules, coffee machines and coffee.
-Walk through the tastefully understated entrance, you are instantly greeted with the welcoming aroma of rich, freshly brewed coffee.
+Walk through the tastefully understated entrance, you are instantly greeted by the welcoming aroma of rich, freshly brewed coffee.
 Terres de Café is not a café in the traditional sense, rather it is a “coffee bar”, and by its very definition should be enjoyed as one would enjoy a session of wine tasting at a quality wine bar.
-This coffee joint is a place to taste, discuss, buy and savour quality coffee by expertly trained barista’s.
+This coffee joint is a place to taste, discuss, buy, and savour quality coffee by expertly trained barista’s.

 40 rue des Blancs Manteaux, 75004

 Tuesday to Saturday 9:30am – 7:15pm & Sunday 1 – 6pm

 Monday 9am – 6pm, Saturday 9am-7:15pm & Sunday 10am – 7pm